YangLinyi/FinNLP-Progress/Financial_Risk_Analysis/README.md

   * [Other Tasks](#OtherTasks)

 ## Volatility Prediction
+Yang et al. (2020) is the first approach that can deal with the long-form financial documents for volatility prediction.
 (sort in chronological order)
 | Reference | Paper | Source | Model Type | Evaluation Metric(s) | Time Span | Contributions | Venue |
 | --------------- | :-----------: | :-----------: | :-----------: | :--------------: | :-----------: | :-----------: | :--------------: |